-During 2008, the year 2000 land use and environmental corridor inventories will be adjusted to match cadastral information.
+During 2009, the process of adjusting the year 2000 land use and environmental corridor inventories to a cadastral base will be completed.
 This adjustment increases the precision of the land use inventory and makes it more useable by public agencies and private interests throughout the Region.
 The adjustment will also increase the efficiency of future land use inventory updates.

-The adjustment of the year 2000 land use and environmental corridor inventories to a cadastral base will be carried out throughout 2008.
+The adjustment of the year 2000 land use and environmental corridor inventories to a cadastral base will be completed in the first half of 2009.